Hyperspectral video - Extracting and highlighting relevant wavelengths can help analysing microscopic occurences:

-Life sciences covers a multitude of diverse areas and applications, from microorganisms, plants, animals, and human beings, covering topics such as medicine and drug discovery, cancer, biology and biotechnology and the list goes on and on.
+Life sciences covers a multitude of diverse areas and applications, ranging from microorganisms, plants and animals to human beings, covering topics such as medicine, drug discovery, cancer detecton, biology and biotechnology and the list goes on and on.